occopus/docs/sphinx/source/user/setup.rst

 .. note::

-    The authorisation file has YAML format.
+    The authentication file has YAML format.
 Make sure you are using spaces instead of tabulators for indentation!